Chris Brown Forced To Leave Migos’ Grammy Party After Police Shut The Event Down

 According to the Belfast Telegraph, celebrities including Chris Brown were seen exiting the party, as police worked for approximately two hours to disperse the crowds and stars.
 Beverly Hills police force are believed to have issued citations to a number of the party’s guests, including the party’s hosts.
 Whether or not the hip-hop group will face any backlash for the party remains to be seen, however, Chris Brown is believed to have left the party with his rumored girlfriend Vanessa Vargas not long after police officers arrived.

 The drama came just hours after Migos rapper Offset was thrown off an American Airlines flight for refusing to stop talking on his phone.
-According to NME, shortly after being kicked off the American Airlines flight, Offset (Kiari Kendrell Cephus) shared a short video clip, saying “American Airlines kicked me off the plane for motherfucking talking on the phone… Fuck American Airlines…could have taken a private [plane], kick me off the plane and I’ll go private.”
+According to NME, shortly after being kicked off the American Airlines flight, Offset (Kiari Kendrell Cephus) shared a short video clip, saying “American Airlines kicked me off the plane for motherf**ing talking on the phone… F**k American Airlines…could have taken a private [plane], kick me off the plane and I’ll go private.”

 American Airlines later clarified that they had removed Offset from the plane after he refused to stop talking on his mobile phone, despite being asked to do so by a member of the cabin crew.
-A source described Offset’s behavior on the plane, saying he was “loud, disruptive and began cursing”.
+A source described Offset’s behavior on the plane, saying he was “loud, disruptive and began cursing.”

 However, Offset isn’t the first star to have a very public scuffle with American Airlines.
 Earlier this month, singer-songwriter Jason Derulo claimed that he was racially discriminated against by American Airlines staff.
 The incident, which took place at Miami International Airport on February 8 saw a disagreement between Derulo and airline staff over the amount of bags he could check in.
-Derulo later took to social media to claim that he was the victim of racial discrimination from airline staff, saying he had been treated “like a criminal”.
+Derulo later took to social media to claim that he was the victim of racial discrimination from airline staff, saying he had been treated “like a criminal.”

 RELATED STORIES ON INQUISITR: